NoahVlncrt/content/content/posts/minecraft-infrared-docker-server-deploy.md

       INFRARED_CONFIG_PATH: "/configs"
 ```

 Don't start it yet!
 If you've been paying attention you'll notice there is a volume mapped for infrared configs.
-Now this is truly where all the magic happens.
+Now this is where all the magic happens.
 Go ahead and create a folder to put them in.
 Once you do that create a file called mc.minecraftserver.com.json.
 Paste the following in.

 ```json
 {